GalKoaz/Final-assignment/README.md

 I'm pretty sure its make u a little curious, So what are you waiting for ??

 get in quickly to explore my work! 😀

 <!-- Regression -->

 ### Regression

+Who does not like to drink a good Wine 🍷🍷🍷 with the pizza or pasta ?!?

+I chose to work on a dataset to predict the quality of the Wine (to make sure u always drinks the best)!

+The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
+For more details, consult: [Web Link] or the reference [Cortez et al., 2009].
+Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).

+These datasets can be viewed as classification or regression tasks.
+The classes are ordered and not balanced (e.g. there are many more normal wines than excellent or poor ones).
+Outlier detection algorithms could be used to detect the few excellent or poor wines.
+Also, we are not sure if all input variables are relevant.
+So it could be interesting to test feature selection methods.

 ---------